-This webpage is for parents who might be experiencing distress in their relationship, and want to reduce arguments in the household for the sake of their child’s wellbeing.
+This webpage is for parent, co- parents and young people who might be experiencing distress in their relationship and want to reduce arguments in the household for the sake of their child’s wellbeing.

 In October and November 2019, we asked parents in Northumberland what they think a healthy relationship looks like.
 This is what they said: